 throughout the earth.
 He is famous for killing a great evil serpent.

-translated "god" or "gods."
+translated into English as "god" or "gods."
 However, the Kami bear little resemblance to

 the gods of monotheistic religions.
 There are no concepts which